 In response to political and social tensions that threaten the open exchange of ideas on academic campuses, the Academy convened a group of Fellows to explore ways the Academy can advocate for and defend academic freedom.

-The study group anticipates that adoption of the statement by academic institutions, professional associations, and learned societies will help to counter legislative initiatives that threaten to undermine academic freedom on campus.
-It also hopes that the statement will support leaders in higher education who are willing to speak out to their boards, faculty, students and alumni when academic freedom is threatened.
+The study group anticipated that adoption of the statement by academic institutions, professional associations, and learned societies would help to counter legislative initiatives that threaten to undermine academic freedom on campus.
+It also hoped that the statement would support leaders in higher education who are willing to speak out to their boards, faculty, students and alumni when academic freedom is threatened.